Minoan

 with handles on either side in the form of snakes and a relief of horns of

-consecration.16 The subjects of many of these wall paintings
+The subjects of many of these wall paintings

 were religious, but some of the pictures appear to have been entirely secular.